kusu97/GeoGuessrPJ/README.md

 - Use **multimodal large language models via online APIs**
 - Perform **location prediction from street-view images**
 - Evaluate predictions using **standard geolocation benchmarks**

-The focus of this stage is **not performance optimization**, but:
-> building a complete pipeline from image input → model inference → benchmark evaluation.

 ---